Bloodshoot111/GraphQL-basics/README.md

 # GraphQL-basics
-This Repository stores some basic stuff and methods for GraphQL
+This Repository stores some basic stuff and methods for GraphQL with Node.js